ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Operational Considerations

 Consumers of the provider services need to relay information from a provider's website to their local DNS administrators.
 The exact DNS record type, content and location is often not clear when the DNS administrator receives the information, especially to consumers who are not DNS experts.
-Providers should offer extremely detailed help pages, that are accessible without needing a login on the provider website, as the DNS adminstrator often has no login account on the provider service website.
+Providers should offer extremely detailed help pages, that are accessible without needing a login on the provider website, as the DNS administrator often has no login account on the provider service website.
 Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name) to be added should be provided along with help instructions.

 # IANA Considerations